zenml-io/zenml-projects/nba-pipeline/README.md

 - By offering you a framework or template to develop within
 - By seamlessly integrating into the tools you love and need
-- By allowing you to easily switch orchestrator for your pipelines
+- By allowing you to easily switch orchestrators for your pipelines
-- By bringing much needed Zen into your machine learning
+- By bringing much-needed Zen into your machine learning

 **ZenML** is an extensible, open-source MLOps framework to create production-ready machine learning pipelines.
 Built for data scientists, it has a simple, flexible syntax, is cloud- and tool-agnostic, and has interfaces/abstractions that